samir-varicon/change-db/README.md

 ```bash
 python3 changedb {db_name}
 ```
-eg:- python3 changedb dev will change your database to stagging
+eg:- python3 changedb dev will change your database to dev